Impact

 Risk and Exploitability

-The EPSS score of less than 1% suggests a low likelihood of exploitation, and the issue is not listed in the CISA KEV catalog.
-However, reflected XSS can be activated by a simple URL or form injection, so an attacker only needs to persuade a user to visit a malicious link.
-The severity depends on the environment; in a typical site it could enable client‑side attacks but does not allow direct server compromise.
+The CVSS score of 7.1 classifies the vulnerability as high severity.
+The EPSS score of less than 1% indicates a low likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+However, reflected XSS can be triggered by a simple URL or form injection, so an attacker only needs to persuade a user to visit a malicious link.
+The impact is limited to client‑side code execution, which could enable session hijacking, defacement, or phishing.
+No direct server compromise is possible.

 OpenCVE Enrichment